Chapter 2:

 Around the figures were several trees bent over, monsters lying dead from spear wounds and monsters hanging from the trees.

-"Barbara, vini ad nos," The figure called again.
+"Barbara, vini ad nos," The figure calls to her again.
 She saw he gestured towards her.

 She finds another bough to climb and continues to circle the two figures as they fight the monsters.
 She finds another to pick off.

-The Encampment around the trees is now loaded with creatures, but these burly headless monsters are so dull and witless they continue to stumble towards them.
-Repelled by the fire, attracted by the man.
+The encampment around the trees is now loaded with creatures, but these burly headless monsters are so dull and witless they continue to stumble towards them.
+Repelled by the fire, attracted by the man - By the hero, they are luring them.

 She hadn’t seen anything like it.
-These two men should be in certain death, yet it was they who seemed to be in control of the situaiton.
+These two men should be in certain death, yet it was they who seemed to be in control of the situation.

-She moves around the branches in a circular path.
+She dances around the branches in a circular path.
 Finding new vantage points to pick off the creatures.
 She has plenty of stones.
-Hopefully they will stop soon.
 As the figure with a torch moves closer to the edge of the forest she sees the sack of meat hanging next to a bent tree.
 A monster sees it too and is approaching the tree and the torched one.

 ""Look out!" she cries, readying her sling.